 Page #

-Forward Looking Statements 3
+Cautionar y Note Regarding Forward Looking Statements 3

-PART I - FINANCIAL INFORMATION
+PART I - I FINANCIAL INFORMATION

 Item 1.
-Financial Statements 4
+Financial Statements 5

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 28
+Management's Discussion and Analysis of Financial Condition and Results of Operations 30

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 44
+Quantitative and Qualitative Disclosures About Market Risk 46

 Item 4.
-Controls and Procedures 44
+Controls and Procedures 46

-PART II - - OTHER INFORMATION
+PART II - OTHER INFORMATION

 Item 1.
-Legal Proceedings 45
+Legal Proceedings 47

 Item 1A.
-Risk Factors 45
+Risk Factors 47

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 46
+Unregistered Sales of Equity Securities and Use of Proceeds 48

 Item 3.
-Defaults Upon Senior Securities 47
+Defaults Upon Senior Securities 48

 Item 4.
-Mine Safety Disclosures 47
+Mine Safety Disclosures 48

 Item 5.
-Other Information 47
+Other Information 48

 Item 6.
-Exhibits 47
+Exhibits 49

-Forward-Looking Statements
+Cautionary Note Regarding Forward-Looking Statements

-This quarterly report on Form 10-Q includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
-The words "will," "may," "believe," "expect," "anticipate," "estimate," "project" and similar expressions, and the negatives thereof, identify forward-looking statements, each of which speaks only as of the date the statement is made.
-In particular, information appearing under "Management's Discussion and Analysis of Financial Condition and Results of Operations" includes forward-looking statements.
+This quarterly report on Form 10-Q includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+These include statements as to our future expectations, beliefs, plans, strategies, objectives, events, conditions, financial performance, prospects, or other events.
+In some cases, forward-looking statements can be identified by the use of words such as "will," "may," "believe," "expect," "anticipate," "estimate," "project" and similar expressions, and the negatives thereof, identify forward-looking statements, each of which speaks only as of the date the statement is made.

-Although we believe that our forward-looking statements are based on reasonable assumptions within the bounds of our knowledge of our business and operations, our business is subject to significant risks and there can be no assurance that actual results of our research, development and commercialization activities and our results of operations will not differ materially from our expectations.
+Although we believe that our forward-looking statements are based on estimates and assumptions made within the bounds of our knowledge of our business and operations, our business and operations are subject to significant risks and as a result there can be no assurance that actual results of our research, development and commercialization activities and the results of our business and operations will not differ materially from the results contemplated in such forward-looking statements.
+These risks include: